ME-ICA/tedana/docs/denoising.rst

 *********************************************************************************************************************************

-If you include both nuisance regressors and regressors of interest in your regression, you are doing nonaggressive denoising.
+If you include both nuisance regressors and regressors of interest in your regression, you are doing "non-aggressive" denoising.

-Unfortunately, "non-aggressive" denoising is difficult to do with ``nilearn``'s Masker objects, so we will end up using ``numpy`` directly for this approach.
+Unfortunately, non-aggressive denoising is difficult to do with :mod:`nilearn`'s Masker objects, so we will end up using :mod:`numpy` directly for this approach.

 .. code-block:: python